artemkv/artemkv.github.io/relational_dbs.md

 - **Read committed**: statements cannot read data that has been modified but not committed by other transactions.
 This prevents dirty reads.
 With some exceptions, this typically is a **default** isolation level
 - **Repeatable read**: statements cannot read data that has been modified but not yet committed by other transactions and no other transactions can modify data that has been read by the current transaction until the current transaction completes.
 This prevents nonrepeatable reads and lost updates
 - **Serializable**: emulates serial transaction execution for all committed transactions: transactions are guaranteed to produce the same effect as running them one at a time in some order.
 This prevents phantom reads and serialization anomalies
+- Note that order is not the one in which transaction arrive.
+It is simply one of possible orderings
+- Also note "same effect" notion is vague.
+In reality, there are different notions of equivalence that are formally defined
+- One of the most useful is the **Conflict equivalency**, where conflicts are "Read-Write", "Write-Read" and "Write-Write"; for the schedule to be conflict equivalent to a serial schedule, the order of conflicting operations must remain strictly preserved (other operations can be reordered).
+You can detect if a schedule is conflict serializable by building a dependency graph (**precedence graph**)
 - Higher guarantees are acceptable.
 In fact, neither Oracle nor PostgreSQL never allow reading uncommitted data.

 ## Locks

 - **Optimistic concurrency** makes the optimistic assumption that collisions between transactions will rarely occur.
 Optimistic concurrency relies on row versions to detect changes (see below)
 - **Pessimistic concurrency** makes the assumption that collisions are commonplace.
 Pessimistic concurrency relies on **locks** to control concurrent access to shared resources
+- **Shared mode** allows a resource to be locked by several processes at a time; used for reading
+- **Exclusive locks** are incompatible with all the other types of locks and can only be held by one process at a time; used for writing
 - Granularity of locks: the level of an object in a hierarchy that the lock is applied to, e.g. row-level, table-level etc.
+- Since the transaction can acquire locks at different levels of granularity, a mechanism is needed to indicate that a component of a resource is already locked.
+For example, if one process tries to lock a table, RDBMS needs a way to determine whether a row (or a page) of that table is already locked. **Intent locks** serve this purpose
 - When number of locks grows, some databases may apply **lock escalation**, where fine-grained locks are replaced by a single coarse-grained lock
 - Alternatively, databases might store the locks in-place (in a header of a row), this allows locking as many rows as required at no extra cost (Oracle, PostgreSQL)
-- **Shared mode** allows a resource to be locked by several processes at a time; used for reading
-- **Exclusive locks** are incompatible with all the other types of locks and can only be held by one process at a time; used for writing
 - Locking may result in a **deadlock**, when two transactions are blocking each others progress.
 Databases usually detect this situation and abort one of the transactions
 - The main rule to avoid deadlocks is to acquire locks on multiple objects in a consistent order